Metrohan/RSA-EncrypterDecrypter/README.md

+> **Project Status: Complete — Educational**
+>
+> This repository is preserved as a learning record and has reached its intended scope.

+> **Security Notice**
+>
+> This repository is intended for educational purposes only and must not be used for production cryptography.

 # RSA Encrypter/Decrypter

 This program is particularly useful for students studying Computer Engineering or Computer Science.
 I originally used it for my Discrete Mathematics midterm, and you're welcome to use or modify the code as needed.